WilliamHYZhang/Reddit-Bot-Account-Maker/README.md

 Reddit Bot Account Maker Documentation

 TODO: I will be working on an API wrapper for this and updating/optimizing the code for this soon, be on the lookout.
+Also I wrote this a while back, so the code is not up to my standards anymore.
+But it worked ¯\_(ツ)_/¯

 NOTE:
 *This is a basic bot.
 Expect it to do basic things.
 Please don't abuse it*